akash3131/AI-virtual-mouse-/README.md

-An AI virtual mouse using media lab
+An AI virtual mouse using mediapipe